Robert-van-Engelen/Forth500/manual.md

     foo bar OK[0]

-The maximum depth of the return stack in Forth500 is 256 bytes to hold up to 128 cells or 128 calls to secondaries.
+The maximum depth of the return stack in Forth500 is 256 bytes to hold up to 128 cells or 128 calls to secondaries (colon definitions of words constructed from existing Forth words).

 ## Defining new words